How To Sue A Company For Negligence

 Medical Negligence:

-All medical professionals must ensure that they are providing their patients with the correct standard of care to avoid unnecessary harm.
+All medical professionals must treat their patients with a minimum standard of care to avoid unnecessary harm.
 If your medical practitioner were to act negligently, you could become avoidably harmed, for example:

 Public Place Accidents:

-The Occupiers’ Liability Act 1957 states that anyone who is in control of a public space must do all that they reasonably can to keep members of the public safe whilst on their property.
+The Occupiers’ Liability Act 1957 states that anyone who is controls a public space, such as a manager, must do all that they reasonably can to keep visitors safe whilst visiting their property.
 Your local council is considered an ‘occupier’ as they are in control of public spaces such as parks and footpaths.
 An example of how they could breach their duty of care to you is:

 No matter who or what organisation you are making a claim against, you will need to prove that they breached their duty of care to you in order to make a claim.
-Additionally, you then must prove that because they acted negligently, you were harmed in an accident that could have been prevented.
+Additionally, you then must prove that because they acted negligently, you were harmed in an accident that was preventable.

-For more information on liability and duty of care, speak with an advisor today.
+For further information on liability and duty of care, speak with an advisor today.

 What Evidence Do I Need To Sue A Company For Negligence?

 If you are going to sue a company for negligence, you will need to provide sufficient evidence proving that you were injured due to them breaching their duty of care.
-Some examples of evidence you could provide are:
+Some examples of evidence that could support a case include:

-Call our team today for more information on what evidence you may need to provide for your specific claim.
+Call our team today for more details on the evidence that you may need to provide for your specific claim.

 Injury Payout Examples For The UK

 If you decide to sue a company for negligence, your settlement may be split into general and special damages.
-General damages compensate you for your physical and emotional suffering.
+General damages cover the physical and emotional suffering caused by your injury.
 As well as the impact the injury has had on your quality of life.
 Special damages compensate you for the financial losses caused by your injuries.

 You will need to provide evidence of your suffering in order to successfully claim for these damages.
 For example, you could provide a copy of your medical records to prove your physical suffering and a copy of your bank statements to prove financial loss.

-To help you gain a clearer idea of how much you could potentially receive in general damages, we have created the following table.
+To help you understand how much you could potentially receive in general damages, we have created the following table.
 The figures are taken from the 16th edition of the Judicial College Guidelines (JCG), a document solicitors in England and Wales often use to help value claims.
 However, you should only use these figures as a guide, as how much you may receive will depend on your specific claim.

 Speak with one of our advisors today for further information on how to make a compensation claim.